radixdlt/scrypto-challenges/3-lending/degenfi/README.md

 * **Borrow additional** - Allows users to top off on their open loan position.
 * **Repay** - Allows users to repay their loan in partial or in full.
 * **Flash loan borrow** - Allows users to perform flash loans.
-* **Floasn loan repay** - Allows users to complete their flash loan transaction by having the transient tokens burnt after repaying the flash loan within one transaction.
+* **Floash loan repay** - Allows users to complete their flash loan transaction by having the transient tokens burnt after repaying the flash loan within one transaction.
 * **Convert deposit to collateral** - Allows user to convert their deposits to be collateralized for their loans.
 User (currently) do not earn protocol fees for any collateral deposited.
 * **Convert collateral to deposit** - Allows user to convert their unused collateral to be used as supply liquidity to earn protocol fees.